koltont40/DLW-Website/README.md

 - **Field Appointments** – Schedule installs or service calls, capture customer responses, and approve reschedules from the admin dashboard.
 - **SNMP Notifications** – Stream appointment updates and on-demand emails to your operations tooling via configurable SNMP traps.
 - **Configurable Contact Details** – Set a single contact email that powers navigation links, portal reminders, and signup confirmations.
+- **Blog Publishing** – Draft, publish, and manage updates from the admin dashboard that surface on the public blog.
 - **One-Command Install** – Run `./install.sh` on Ubuntu 24.04 to provision dependencies, initialize the SQLite database, and start the development server.

 ## Quick Start (Ubuntu 24.04)